dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 ### Loading properties with resource bundles

-To *internationalize* a program, *resource bundles* are used.
-They can be understood as *Maps* with key-value pairs, where the `Locale` is part of the key, and the mapped values are `String` texts matching the language (and country) of the `Locale`.
+To *internationalize* a program, *families of resource bundles* are used.
+Resource bundles can be understood as `Locale`-specific *Maps* with key-value pairs, where the `String` keys uniquely identify locale-specific objects, which are the mapped values.
+Typically, but not necessarily, the mapped objects are `String` texts.
+(Below `String` objects are assumed.)

 Resource bundles are typically created using *property files*, separating key from value using symbol `=` or `:`.
 These property files have names that clearly match a `Locale`.
-For example, if the resource bundle is called "Zoo", the following are valid property file names for that resource bundle:
+For example, if the resource bundle family has *base name* "Zoo", the following are valid property file names for resource bundles in that resource bundle family:
 * `Zoo_en_US.properties` (for Locale "en_US")
 * `Zoo_en_CA.properties` (for Locale "en_CA")
 * `Zoo_fr_CA.properties` (for Locale "fr_CA")